brycewray/hugo-site/content/posts/2020/12/through-with-2020.md

 - **[Goodbye and hello](/posts/2020/07/goodbye-hello)**---Examined the merits of several SSG-friendly hosts’ free tiers and moved the site to what I pronounced the top dog in that bunch, [Vercel](https://vercel.com).
 However, as you'll see, this was only the start of what I would subsequently call "the lurch" among various hosts.
 - **[Stacks and stacks](/posts/2020/07/stacks-and-stacks)**---Compared the site's "tech stack" from exactly a year before with what it was using on the date I initially posted this.
 - **[Mixed nuts • July, 2020](/posts/2020/07/mixed-nuts-2020-07)**---Another installment of sort-of-short observations on this, that, and the other thing.
-- **[Chasing 100: Tips for optimizing your website](/posts/2020/07/chasing-100-tips-optimizing-website)**---Suggested performance-enhancement methods (I'll forego the obvious snarky comment).
+- **[Chasing 100: tips for optimizing your website](/posts/2020/07/chasing-100-tips-optimizing-website)**---Suggested performance-enhancement methods (I'll forego the obvious snarky comment).
 - **[Beginner's luck](/posts/2020/07/beginners-luck)**---Continued trying to help SSG newbies (because I'd been one not so long ago), this time with starter sets for both Eleventy and Hugo.
 - **[Transformed](/posts/2020/07/transformed)**---Finally reached the end of my patience with *locally* managing/prrocessing site images and, instead, transferred that aggravation to [Cloudinary](https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/dqunpyaeqiizezj6lbdu) (that's an "invitation link," as explained in an update to the article).
 - **[Goodbye and hello • Part 2](/posts/2020/07/goodbye-hello-part-2)**---"Lurched" back to Netlify from Vercel.
 Briefly.